-All middle school and high school students are strongly encouraged to invest in a student planner to keep track of important class dates, assignments and events throughout the school year.
-Get one!
+in a student planner to keep track of important class dates, assignments and events.

-Along with notebooks and pens/pencils, middle school and high school students who have the classes or teachers listed below should bring the following items on the first day of school.
+and students who have the following classes or teachers should also bring the following items:

-Art students: bring pencils!
+Mrs. Elm Art students: Bring pencils!

 Black, blue and red pens